ReactiveX/RxJava/rxjava-core/src/main/java/rx/internal/util/unsafe/README.md

 Much of the code in this package comes from or is inspired by the JCTools project: https://github.com/JCTools/JCTools

-It is manually embedded here rather than added as a binary dependency since rxjava-core is aiming to have 0 dependencies and keep the binary size as small as possible.
+Once JCTools publishes artifacts (https://github.com/JCTools/JCTools/issues/17) RxJava may add JCTools as a "shadow" dependency.
+RxJava has a "zero dependency" policy for the core library, so if we do add it as a dependency, it won't be an externally visible dependency that results in a separate jar.

-The license for this code is https://github.com/JCTools/JCTools/blob/master/LICENSE
+The license for the JCTools code is https://github.com/JCTools/JCTools/blob/master/LICENSE

 As of June 10 2014 when this code was copied the LICENSE read as: